The Best Golf Clubs for Seniors

 Senior Project: The Next Steps

-We’re confident that these recommendations are a great starting point for upgrading any part of your bag, but don’t consider your work done.
-Your next steps should be to find the clubs that you suspect will fit you best and try them out first-hand.
-If you do that in a club-fitting, you’ll have the benefit of matching the ideal shaft to the ideal club head for your swing, and that will lead to better, and more enjoyable golf.
+Your next step should be to find the clubs that you think will fit you best and try them out first-hand.
+If you do that in a club fitting, you’ll match the ideal shaft to the ideal club head for your swing.
+That will lead to better, and more enjoyable golf.